 A Beginners Guide to cPanel

-If you are just getting started with web hosting, it’s likely you will hear about cPanel at some point, but what is it?
+If you are just starting with web hosting, you will likely hear about cPanel at some point, but what is it?
 In short, cPanel is a control panel for your hosting account.
-When you think about hosting, even if you're not too familiar with how to use a hosting web server, the control panel is what you see and how you access all the features of that server.
+When you think about hosting, even if you are unfamiliar with using a hosting web server, the control panel is what you see and how you access all the server features.

-If you are a beginner, you may not know that cPanel is considered to be the hosting management platform of choice amongst amateur and professional developers alike; and is regarded as an industry standard.
-As an example, cPanel is typically available on nearly every major web hosting provider's server offerings.
-In fact, if you have been building sites for a while, odds are, you’re already very familiar with cPanel much like Photoshop users are very familiar with the different looks despite the always changing versions.
+If you are a beginner, you may not know that cPanel is considered the hosting management platform of choice amongst amateur and professional developers alike; and is regarded as an industry standard.
+For example, cPanel is typically available on nearly every major web hosting provider's server offering.
+Suppose you are building sites for a while.
+In that case, odds are, you’re already very familiar with cPanel, much like Photoshop users are very familiar with the different looks despite the constantly changing versions.

-To get started using cPanel, you'll first need to purchase the appropriate hosting package and choose Linux as your operating system.
-For more assistance with account types check out: New Account Sign Up v2
+To start using cPanel, you'll first need to purchase the appropriate hosting package and choose Linux as your operating system.
+For more assistance with account types, please check out the following article.

 Once you have ordered your hosting package, you will have two ways to log in and access your cPanel features.
 Continue reading for more information about accessing cPanel.

-Since cPanel has a lot of ins-and-outs to cover, we have assembled a detailed guide explaining the necessary steps to logging in here:
+Since cPanel has many ins and outs, we have assembled a detailed guide explaining the necessary steps to logging in here.
+See the following article.

 What can you do with cPanel?

-If you have used cPanel before, you may already be familiar with the different features that come with each type of cPanel installation.
-If not, no worries, we have you covered on the basics in the rest of this guide.
+If you have used cPanel before, you may already be familiar with the different features of each type of cPanel installation.
+If not, no worries.
+We have you covered on the basics in the rest of this guide.